RU09342/lab-3-interrupts-and-timers-Chipable/Button Based Delay/README.md

 One of the main differences is that the FR boards require and extra line of code "PM5CTL0 &= ~LOCKLPM5;" to adjust the power settings in order to be able to adjust the P1 registers.
 Another difference is the timers used.
 The FR2311 for example does not have a timer A.

 ## EXTRA WORK
+F5529
+a reset button was implemented to set the blinking led back to 10Hz

+another interrupt was added to reset the number of wrap arounds and the TACCR1 register